How Would You Like to Take a Nantucket Sleighride?

 We assembled a team of bright people with different backgrounds.
 We included insiders and outsiders.
 On the table were a stack of index cards, a dozen Sharpies.
 Our subject was residential yards, which we defined as the open spaces within the boundaries of the lot...

 When it comes to planning and decision-making, too many people rely on complicated procedures and detailed statistics when there is an excellent tool that is easy to use and requires no math at all.
-The 2x2 matrix is a great tool for early-stage planning.
-It is an...
+How To Use a 2x2 Matrix To Change Your Life The 2x2 matrix is a great...

 The seemingly most-qualified people to set the compass for your company’s long-term strategic direction are actually the least-qualified for the job.